-Check light bulbs or tubes to see if any are burned out.
+Check light bulbs or tubes to see if any are burnt out.
 Submit a lamp order form to Building Services for replacement bulbs.
 ALL custodians replace bulbs if they can be reached with a proper 8 ft ladder.
-Submit a work order only if over 8 ft.
+Submit a work order only if it is over 8 ft.
+Make sure the light switch is off when replacing bulbs.

+Metal Surfaces:

-Metal Surfaces: How to clean metal surfaces
+How to clean metal surfaces